 Ants send out scouts to look for food.
 When they find a good source of nourishment, they return to the nest to tell their friends, who then follow the scout ant's pheromone trail right to your doorstep -- or cupboard.
 That thick column of ants snaking its way from the soda cracker box to your back door started with a single ant scout who -- hot on the trail of a dropped cracker crumb -- found your stash of cookies, cat food, jelly donuts or cereal and reported his findings to headquarters.

-Long before he told his buddies, though, there were a few things you could have done to avoid problems with ants in the first place:
+So wondering how to get rid of ants?
+Well long before he told his buddies, there were a few things you could have done to avoid problems with ants in the first place:

 - Keep things clean -- A little spilled soda or dab of peanut butter may seem harmless, but if an ant stumbles on it and thinks it has potential, that dribble could result in an ant infestation.
 Clean up spills as soon as they occur.
 This will help keep ants outdoors where they belong.
 It will reduce the chance of your countertops and other surfaces becoming a breeding ground for dangerous bacteria, too.

 - Seal cracks -- That mismatched seam at the back of your cupboard might look like a minor structural flaw to you, but to an ant, it's like a superhighway leading right to the best grocery store in town.
 Take the time to identify and seal cracks and holes in your cupboards and along your baseboards, windows and doors.
 Consider making a project of it and also checking your home's foundation, attic, crawlspace and the areas where water pipes and electrical wires enter the house.
 Cracks should be sealed and rechecked periodically for suspicious droppings or mud spatters that could mean you have problems with mice, rats, wasps, bees, ants or termites.
 Use caulk to seal large cracks, and fill tiny cracks with petroleum jelly.